German parliament cuts ties with Verizon in wake of spying row

-BERLIN Germany's lower house of parliament has joined the government in cutting ties with U.S. telecoms firm Verizon Communications Inc (VZ.N), in reaction to a scandal last year over U.S. government spying and allegations firms were handing over data.
+BERLIN, June 27 Germany's lower house of parliament has joined the government in cutting ties with U.S. telecoms firm Verizon Communications Inc, in reaction to a scandal last year over U.S. government spying and allegations firms were handing over data.

 According to information disclosed by former U.S. intelligence contractor Edward Snowden, Washington conducted mass surveillance in Germany and even eavesdropped on Chancellor Angela Merkel's mobile phone.